-Microbursts – What They Are And Why They Are So Dangerous
+Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

-Under the right conditions, a rare event characterized by a sudden unexpected downpour of rain with extreme wind gusts occurs during the development of a severe storm.
-It is known as a microburst.
+When the conditions are just right, a rare event characterized by a sudden downpour of rain with extreme wind gusts occurs during the development of a severe storm.
+This is better known as a microburst.

 A microburst usually occurs during a thunderstorm or heavy rain shower and often is relatively short-lived.
 It also dissipates as quickly as it arrived.

-Wind speeds can reach up to 160 km/h (100 mph) as the air hits the ground and disperse.
-As a result, this phenomenon often gets confused for a tornado or hurricane.
+Wind speeds can reach up to 160 km/h (100 mph) as the air hits the ground and disperses.
+As a result, this phenomenon often gets confused with a tornado or hurricane.

 This article examines what exactly a microburst is, how it develops, and also looks at the different types of microbursts.